What jobs can you get with a hotel and restaurant management career diploma?

 - Certificate in Foodservice Management

 Additionally, for those working with food or as a restaurant manager, sitting for the ServSafe Food Handler certification can be helpful!
 While it's not required in every state, many do have health regulations that require workers in the food industry to have this certification.
 Once you complete your hotel and restaurant manager training with Penn Foster, you can take the exam at no additional cost!

 What is the career outlook for the hotel and restaurant industry?

-The outlook for jobs in the hotel and restaurant industry is expected to remain positive and sle over the next decade.
+Jobs in the hotel and restaurant industry are expected to grow faster than average over the next decade.
 Some sectors of the hospitality industry, however, may see more growth than others and the industry includes a wide variety of career paths from hotel management to working at convention centers.